 #4: Creative Four Strand Braids with Twist

 With 4 strands, you can still do a lot of your favorite 3 strand fancy hairstyles.
 So, waterfalls and headband styles will still work.
 The top 4 strand brand was created first, dropping the bottom initially to incorporate with the next braid and twist below.
-This is a great option for medium hair, or when you want your hair down.
+This is a great option for medium length hair, or when you want your hair down.

 #5: Four Strand Waterfall Braid

 A four strand braid is heavenly when mixed with other types of braids.
 This one is pretty complicated!
 Here, we’ve also got a waterfall braid that wraps around and a fishtail braid.
-For the waterfall braid, you grab strand 1 from the top and drop strand 4 below, while strands 2 and 3 will form the pattern.
+For the waterfall plait, you grab strand 1 from the top and drop strand 4 below, while strands 2 and 3 will form the pattern.